A home school student must be tested at the completion of grades 3, 5, 8 and 10 by August 15th.

 Home school students establishing eligibility for interscholastic activities (athletics, music, speech, etc) must test annually at the end of each school year (prior to Aug.
 15th) because test scores are used to determine eligibility for the following year.
 Parents need to submit these test results directly to their resident school district.

 There is no opt out from home school testing.
-The student assessment Bill of Rights (HB2655) that permits parents of public school students to opt-out of Oregon’s Smarter Balanced assessment does not apply to home school students.
-Learn more about House Bill 2655.
+The Student Assessment Bill of Rights (ORS 329.479) permits parents of public school students to opt-out of Oregon’s Smarter Balanced assessment, and does not apply to home school students.

 The same assessment schedule applies to disabled and non-disabled children.
 Oregon State law provides that children with disabilities be evaluated for “satisfactory educational progress” according to the recommendations of an individualized education plan (IEP) or privately developed plan (PDP).
 See the Assessment of Home School Students with Disabilities or call our office for more information.